Minnesota did the part that tricks fantasy managers every spring. It kept the veteran, and now the market wants to call the backfield solved.

 That is the debate with Aaron Jones.

 The Vikings agreed to a revised 2026 contract with Aaron Jones in March, and that matters.
 Teams do not keep 31-year-old backs like Aaron Jones around by accident.
-But a contract vote is not the same thing as a full fantasy clearance stamp, especially in a Kevin O'Connell offense that still wants the pass game to answer first and still has Jordan Mason sitting in the room.
+But a contract vote is not the same thing as a full fantasy clearance stamp, especially in a Kevin O'Connell offense that still wants the pass game to answer first and still has Jordan Mason sitting in the backfield.

 So here is the real question.
 Did Minnesota tell us Aaron Jones is still the back to trust, or did it just tell us he is still useful while the draft market keeps paying for more certainty than the role actually offers?